alfonzii/infrastructure-demo/README.md

 At this very moment, you should have whole environment ready for you to run **_infrastructure-demo_** program.
 To check, if you are properly connected to gluster and got the volume mounted, run `df -h` and see for yourself (you should be able to see one volume with gluster keyword in it).

 Last but not least, it you quit 2 or 3 VMs (generally speaking more than 50% of machines), then, at reboot, it's needed for you to mount again gluster volume (when there are already more then 50% of machines up) with command `sudo mount.glusterfs localhost:/gluster_vol0 /mnt/ifr-demo_vol`

+## Using CLI
+Once we are set up, we can deploy **_infrastrucutre-demo_** program and start experimenting.
+There are two ways how you can manage it:
+- you can use Docker Swarm and Docker itself for managing and orchestrating the infrastructure

+OR

+- you can use CLI application provided for you, so you can manage it very easily even without Docker or Docker Swarm commands

+To use CLI, copy `cli.py` and `docker-compose-shared.yml` files from `infrastructure-demo` directory anywhere to one of VMs in same directory.
+Then, you can run CLI app simply by running `python3 cli.py` and then you will see welcome message with provided info on how to use this app (so we won't be discussing it here, as it is already there).

+## Using client-side of application
+After deployment, **_infrastructure-demo_** program exposes 2 ports to which we can connect:
+- 5000 - front-end of application - webpage through which we can interact and add/increment entities in database
+- 8080 - visualizator - webpage on which we can graphically see how containers and nodes behave and how are they loadbalanced in between

+To use application, you simply connect to `localhost:5000` from one VM and webpage pops up.
+Here you can add some data, submit it and program saves it into database, as well as makes log about it.
+To use visualizator, connect to `localhost:8080` and you will be presented with such website.

+Just to remind you, when you are somehow rescaling application, doing node deaths etc., be advised to clear cache in your browser by cleaning your history.
+Caching can make you not connect to newly rebalanced infrastructure.

+For more in-depth specification, see `specification.pdf` file.